 It’s vital to seek body image treatment from a mental health program for dual diagnosis cases if you’re battling addiction and an eating disorder.

 In addition to the physical health effects, you may struggle with mental health conditions due to body image issues.
 For instance, many people with eating disorders also struggle with depression or anxiety because they have a false view of perfection.
 As such, they feel hopeless or anxious due to their perceived failures, causing them to punish themselves for these instances.
 However, perfection is about as real as those air-brushed pictures we see in magazines.
 Because there is no set-in-stone definition of perfection, it’s unattainable.
 Despite this fact, unfortunately, many women feel discouraged and helpless in the face of their issues with body image.

 At Women’s Recovery, we strive daily to help women overcome the conditions that hold them back.
 As such, we offer not only mental health treatment programs but also a wide array of addiction treatment resources, including:

 - Prescription drug addiction treatment program

 It’s time to get help for your body image issues.
-With Women’s Recovery’s help, you can learn to cope with these concerns and put you at ease.
+With Women’s Recovery, you can learn to cope with these concerns and put yourself at ease.
 It’s not too late to get body image treatment.
-Contact our Colorado women’s treatment center today by calling 833.754.0554 to learn more about how we can help you.
+Contact Women’s Recovery today at 833.754.0554 to learn more about how we can help you.